THE HARLEQUIN STORY

 Additional official Harlequin clubs granted similar approval were: Melbourne - Australia (1928); Hobart- Tasmania (1933 0; Hamilton- New Zealand (1938) and Nairobi-Kenya (1952).

-Today the Harlequin Club, Pretoria, under chairmanship of Charles van Staden and his Vice Chairman, Chaka Croukamp, offers the sporting codes of; Rugby, Cricket, Bowls, Squash, Hockey and Road Running.
+Today the Harlequin Club, Pretoria, under chairmanship of Chaka Croukamp and his Vice Chairman, Chantal Nell, offers the sporting codes of; Rugby, Cricket, Bowls, Squash, Hockey and Road Running.
 Many members have been selected for both provincial and national colours.

 Distinguished Past Presidents include such luminaries as Sir Percy Fitzpatrick and Field Marshall Jan Smuts and Barry Hertzog, both of whom became Prime Ministers of South Africa.